cambridge-ceu/csd3/applications/RStudio.md

 Additional information could also be seen from `export QT_DEBUG_PLUGINS=1` and run `rstudio` again.

-The error messages above can be bypassed with[^qt5] and also see below[^legacy]
+The error messages above can be bypassed with[^qt5]

 ```bash
 export QT_PLUGIN_PATH=/usr/lib64/qt5/plugins
 module load rstudio/1.3.1093
 ```

+and also see below[^legacy].
 Another environmental variable is QT_QPA_PLATFORM_PLUGIN_PATH, which should point to the `plugins/platforms` directory when a particular QT module is loaded.

 <font color="red"><b>27/11/2022 Update</b></font>`module load rstudio/1.3.1093` fails with error messages <font color="blue"><b> and a way forward is as follows,